fishingcat3/GTFS-GTFSR-Handler/README.md

 **Work in Progress**

+-   Service alerts not implemented yet
+-   Actually saving the GTFSR data so it can be monitored isn't implemented yet

 1. Run `npm install`
 2. The `.env` file requires the following variables:
     - PORT (not used yet)